Haalu Jenu: Plot

 Ranga (Dr. Rajkumar), a middle-class working man and is happily married to Kamala (Madhavi).
 Their newly wed life gets disrupted one day when Kamala falls unconscious on the floor.
 Ranga takes her to the hospital and doctor perform the blood test.
 After analyzing the reports, the doctor reveals that Kamala has blood cancer and consoles Ranga to take good care of her till her last breath.
 Shattered Ranga, blindly believes that he can save Kamala's life and spends most of his savings for her medical care.

 One afternoon, Ranga notices Meena (Roopa Devi), a young woman on the road and she is surrounded by men who are blackmailing her to pay compensation for a staged accident.
 With smartness, Ranga somehow manages to saves her from them instead of putting a fight.
 He already knew about Meena, the daughter of Shaanthamma (Dubbing Janaki), who come from a rich family.
 With a sense of gratitude, Meena takes Ranga to her house and introduces him to her mother.
 Ranga lie to convince them that he is also from a rich family.
 He thinks Shaanthamma could be source for money for his wife's treatment.
 He soon learns the weaknesses of the family members.
 Meanwhile, Meena develops crush on Ranga and tries many ways to express her feelings for him.
 But, Ranga intentionally avoids her without causing any hurt.

 One day at the hospital, Ranga hears of Dr. Varma, a famous oncologist.
 He asks his friend Dr. Subbu (Shrinagar Nagaraj) to arrange an appointment with Varma, for which he needs ₹20,000.
 He arranges the amount by selling Gopalayya's car, after when he cheated on him.
 Kamala and Ranga head to Bombay to meet Dr. Varma (R. N. Sudarshan).
 After conducting the check up, Varma issues a treatment instruction letter for Dr. Subbu via Ranga.

 Gopalayya enters Shaanthamma's house with lawyer Baratlaw (M. S. Umesh) to grab her property by holding a power of attorney letter in hand that has been signed by Prahalad.
 Ranga enlightens lawyer Baratlaw by exposing the cheating nature of Gopalayya.
 After knowing the truth, Baratlaw tears off the power of attorney letter and kicks Gopalayya out of Shanthamma's house under Ranga's direction.

 One day, Ranga is called for a marriage proposal with by Meena's family.
 With no way left, Ranga escapes by saying "According to his horoscope, the one who marries him will die sooner".
-The moment after saying it, he remembers of Kamala and with fear he rushes to the hospital and tell her that he rejected the proposal.
+After saying it, he remembers of Kamala and with fear he rushes to the hospital and tells her that he rejected the proposal.
 But Kamala was not happy with his action.